China 23: The Shang, Invaders or Indigenous?

 All preliminary evidence points one way

-Ample Evidence for indigenous origination
+Abundance of Evidence for indigenous origination

 Nobody holds the view that the Shang was a Bronze Age civilization invading from the West anymore.
-For one the Shang did not acquire the military technology that included the chariot and bronze weaponry until a few hundred years into their reign.
+For one, the Shang did not acquire the military technology that included the chariot and bronze weaponry until a few hundred years into their reign.
 While there is an incredible similarity between the Shang and the cultures of the Near East, there is also contrary evidence indicating an indigenous origination of the Shang.

 Shang same race stock as Neolithic tribes